949.867.4496 Appointment

 For more detailed information and assistance with managing these side effects, patients should consult their healthcare providers.

 While Ozempic is a medication that can help manage blood sugar levels, certain serious adverse effects warrant attention.
 Understanding them is crucial for ensuring prompt medical intervention if necessary.
+Research has documented increased risks of serious gastrointestinal conditions, including a 4.22 times higher risk of bowel obstruction.

 The endocrine system can be notably impacted by Ozempic, particularly through the potential development of thyroid tumors, including medullary thyroid carcinoma.
 Patients need to be vigilant for symptoms such as a lump in the neck or difficulty swallowing.